omkarcloud/google-maps-scraper/README.md

 2. Go to the [Google Maps Extractor Pricing Page](https://www.omkar.cloud/tools/google-maps-extractor?initial_tab=pricing) and make a one-time payment of $28 using PayPal or a credit/debit card.
 ![Pricing Page](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/pricing.png)

-💳 Note: Your card details are handled securely by PayPal and never shared with us.
+💳 Note: Your payment details are handled exclusively by PayPal using industry-standard encryption.
+We have zero access to your card information — it's never shared with or stored on our systems.

 ![PayPal Secure](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/paypal-secure.png)